Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

-Here, for each pixel $\bs{x}_t \in \mathcal{N}(\bs{x}_k)$, there exists a new index $t_n$ such that the extrinsic pixel location $(i, j)$ at that new index of the patch $\tilde{\bs{u}}(\bs{x}_t)$, denoted by $[\tilde{\bs{u}}(\bs{x}_t)]_{t_n}$, is the same as the extrinsic pixel location of $\bs{x}_k$.
-The weighting term in Eqn.~\eqref{eqn:shepard_weight} weights close by pixels with more weight while the faraway pixels with less weight.
-Thus, according to Eqn.~\eqref{eqn:merge}, merging assures that the pixel $\bs{x}_{k}$ of the reconstructed image is highly influenced by the pixels at the same location of the nearby patches.
-The main steps of GGD are summarized in Alg.~\ref{alg:ggd}.
+This weighting term weights nearby pixels with higher weight whereas faraway pixels with lower weight.
+Thus, Eqn.~\eqref{eqn:merge} assures that the pixel $\bs{x}_{k}$ of the denoised image is heavily influenced by the pixels at the same location of the nearby patches.
+GGD-SVD algorithm is summarized in Alg.~\ref{alg:ggd}.

 For an input image of size $n\times n$, step 4 of Alg.~\ref{alg:ggd} requires to compute the ED [see the computation of $\{\bs{\nu}_l\vert l = 1,\dots L\}$ of Eqn.~\eqref{eqn:denoise}] of a Gramian matrix $\mathcal{G}$ of size $n^2\times n^2$.
-In GGD \cite{gajamannage2020patch}, we employed regular SVD that calculates the entire singular vector spectrum of $\mathcal{G}$ using Def.~\ref{def:svd} and then we chose $L$ prominent singular vectors for denoising.
+In GGD-SVD, we employ regular SVD that calculates the entire singular vector spectrum of $\mathcal{G}$ using Def.~\ref{def:svd} and then we choose $L$ prominent singular vectors for denoising.
 Especially, the implementation of SVD is done by two processes: first, the given matrix of size $m \times n$ is reduced to a bidiagonal matrix form using Householder transformations with $\mathcal{O}(mn \min(m, n))$ operations, and then use the QR algorithm\footnote{QR algorithm is a procedure to calculate the eigenvalues and singular vectors of a given matrix using a Schur decomposition.} in Ref.~\cite{Francis1961, Francis1962}, to compute the SVD of the bidiagonal matrix with $\mathcal{O}(n)$ operations \cite{Golub1970}.
-Thus, the computational complexity of GGD is dominated by step 4 of Alg.~\ref{alg:ggd} with $\mathcal{O}(n^6)$ as it computed SVD of Gramian matrix of the size $n^2 \times n^2$ for an input image of $n\times n$.
-However, GGD always performs superior denoising with a significantly small number of eigenvectors.
-Thus, in the Secs.~\ref{sec:mcla}-\ref{sec:rsvd}, we present four singular vector approximation schemes that we can use to approximate the required number of prominent SVs and then replace SVD of step 4 of Alg.~\ref{alg:ggd} to increase the computational efficiency of GGD.
+Thus, the computational complexity of GGD-SVD is dominated by step 4 of Alg.~\ref{alg:ggd} with $\mathcal{O}(n^6)$ as it computed SVD of Gramian matrix of the size $n^2 \times n^2$ for an input image of $n\times n$.
+Thus, in the Secs.~\ref{sec:mcla}-\ref{sec:rsvd}, we present four singular vector approximation schemes that we can use to approximate the required number of prominent SVs and then replace the SVD-SVD of step 4 of Alg.~\ref{alg:ggd} to increase the computational efficiency of GGD-SVD.